Reverse Grid Mode (RGrid)

 Both orders reference the midpoint between where you've bought and sold, rather than mirroring each other like in Grid mode (Grid uses the opposite leg's price directly; Reverse Grid uses the average of both legs).

-The bot will do taker orders to capture profits.
-Passive Only is turned off.
+The bot will do taker orders to capture profits. [**Passive Only**](/creating-and-submitting-orders/advanced-settings/passive-only.md) **is turned off.**&#x20;

 **What is "exposure price"?:** For each leg (buy or sell), exposure price is a rolling VWAP over the most recent portion of filled volume (e.g. last 12% of quantity when discretion is 0.06), instead of using just the last fill price (like grid mode).
 This gives a more stable reference point that reflects your recent trading activity rather than a single fill.